jeffinnes/100-days-of-code/r1-log.md

 ### R1D16
 Finished porting the dog counter project and updating the styling to be responsive.
 Something that has been frustrating is that mobile views were zooming in on input fields but I didn't want that.
 Today I learned that if the input field's font-size is smaller that 16px most phones will zoom in.
 Easy enough to fix.
 I also spent some time reading the Digital Ocean API docs and made a few test calls with Postman.

+### R1D17
+Worked on the CLI some more.
+Tonight I got the commands to pull a list of firewalls and displaying them working.
+I feel like I'm really starting to get Commander and Inquirer.